cysouw/diathesis/text/c02_case.md

 **Notes**

-The verb *nahelegen* is is used without dative with inanimate subjects [@Next a], but with dative in case of an animate subject [@Next b].
+The verb *nahelegen* is is used without dative with inanimate subjects [@next a], but with dative in case of an animate subject [@next b].

 :::ex
 a.
 Das Foto hat seine Verwicklung in das Doping-System nahegelegt.